Globe Central Symposium

 21st Century Acting: Race and Inclusive Practice – What Next?

-Shakespeare’s Globe and Royal Central School of Speech and Drama are co-hosting a provocative and themed symposium with the title:
+Shakespeare’s Globe and The Royal Central School of Speech and Drama co-host a two-day symposium exploring one of the most crucial questions in theatre today.

 The arts are positioned in a moment of great potential: industry and academic leaders are being held accountable to create more ‘inclusive’ training centres, programmes and venues.
 However, new questions have revealed a tremendous gap between desired outcomes and practical reality.

+Over two days we’ll consider the use of institutional frameworks such as target setting, diversity policies and decolonisation practices, and consider how they might be contributing to – and intervening in – contemporary discourses in the conservatoire and in the professional theatre.
 How are the Globe and Central specifically working for and against notions of Shakespeare as a monument of white privilege?
-And how do we all engage meaningfully with professional and student actors in the mandates for inclusivity, diversity and equity in the academy and rehearsal room?’
+And how do we all engage meaningfully with professional and student actors in the mandates for inclusivity, diversity and equity in the academy and rehearsal room?

-Please register your interest in a bursary here.
+Please contact Michael Norton to register your interest in a bursary.

 Royal Central School of Speech and Drama